alarm-redist/fifty-states/analyses/CT_cd_2020/doc_CT_cd_2020.md

 # 2020 Connecticut Congressional Districts

 ## Redistricting requirements
-In Connecticut, districts must:
+In Connecticut, there are no state law requirements for congressional districts

-1. be contiguous
-1. have equal populations
-1. be geographically compact
-1. preserve county and municipality boundaries as much as possible

 ### Interpretation of requirements
-We enforce a maximum population deviation of X.X%.
+We enforce a maximum population deviation of 0.05%, which is in line with the low population deviation observed in the 2000 and 2010 congressional district plans.

 ## Data Sources
 Data for Connecticut comes from the ALARM Project's [2020 Redistricting Data Files](https://alarm-redist.github.io/posts/2021-08-10-census-2020/).